Calgary 2024

 Canada is uniquely positioned to be a global leader in transforming energy systems and potentially, as a global supplier of choice for energy security.
 However, overhauling the country’s energy infrastructure represents an unprecedented technical challenge that will cost trillions of dollars and take years to complete.

-At the 19th annual Calgary Energy Roundtable on Thursday, May 16th, a high-powered line-up of speakers will share their insights on these topics, including how they are affecting the competitiveness of the Canadian energy sector at home, and abroad.
-Topics will include:
+At the 19th annual Calgary Energy Roundtable on Thursday, May 16th, a high-powered line-up of speakers shared their insights on these topics, including how they are affecting the competitiveness of the Canadian energy sector at home, and abroad.
+Topics included:

 • The energy outlook